 - 1X Chase Ultimate Rewards point on all other purchases

 The points you earn are worth at least 1.25 cents each because that’s their base rate on travel booked through Chase.
 However, I like my points to be worth 2 cents apiece, so I save them for high-value travel awards to get the best bang for my buck.
 Okurr?

 Let’s say you spend roughly half on travel or dining, and the other half on everyday spending.
 And you use the points to book travel through Chase, where they’re worth 1.25 cents each.

-To recover the cost of the $95 annual fee the second year (because it’s waived the first year), you’d need to earn 7,600 Chase Ultimate Rewards points.
+To recover the cost of the $95 annual fee, you’d need to earn 7,600 Chase Ultimate Rewards points.
 Of those, you’d need to spend: